Dr Francoise Lyons and her family visited Borneo and Myanmar with Audley in December and January

 For our journey from Borneo to Myanmar, Audley had arranged a number of flights via Kuala Lumpur and Bangkok, ending up at Ranong on the Thai/Myanmar border.
 The transfer to our yacht was fun, going from Ranong, a bustling Thai border town, in a longtail boat directly to the yacht moored at Kawthaung.

 We stayed on the 15 m (50 ft) catamaran SY Meltemi for our five-night Mergui Archipelago exploration.
 The Dutch captain, Roland, promised us from the start that there would 'always be more' and he did not disappoint as the six days went by.

 A yachting adventure

 I would not define this trip as a cruise, but as more of a yachting adventure in a beautiful and isolated area.
-It was perfect for us as active, adventure-seeking adults, involving a lot of snorkeling, swimming and clambering on and off the dinghy.
+It was perfect for us as active, adventure-seeking adults, involving a lot of snorkelling, swimming and clambering on and off the dinghy.

 We also had the opportunity to fish, kayak and paddleboard, and to help with the sailing.
 Being a large catamaran, Meltemi is a very stable boat, and was best enjoyed while under sail, when we achieved speeds of over nine knots at times.

 Our route, up to the north of the archipelago then back around the outer islands to the south, varied according to the prevailing conditions.
 It was obvious we had an experienced captain looking after us, with a deep knowledge and understanding of the area.
 He also took into consideration what we and the other four guests on board (an Italian family of four adults) wanted to see and do during the voyage.

-As the yacht only draws 1.5 m (5 ft) in the water, she can go into places in the archipelago where some of the larger yachts cannot, such as a snorkeling spot within a flooded caldera.
+As the yacht only draws 1.5 m (5 ft) in the water, she can go into places in the archipelago where some of the larger yachts cannot, such as a snorkelling spot within a flooded caldera.